Learn more about our team of lawyers at The Law Offices of Robert F. Rich, Jr. PLLC.

 Robert F. Rich, Jr.

-Bob Rich has spent nearly 25 years developing and mastering his skills as a trial lawyer, concentrating primarily in the areas of medical and dental malpractice defense, and has successfully tried scores of cases to verdict on behalf of doctors, dentists, podiatrists, hospitals, and other health care providers.
+Bob Rich has spent over 30 years developing and mastering his skills as a trial lawyer, concentrating primarily in the areas of medical and dental malpractice defense, and has successfully tried scores of cases to verdict on behalf of doctors, dentists, podiatrists, hospitals, and other health care providers.
 In 2012, he was honored to be rated among the top 1% of trial counsel for medical malpractice in New York State by Medical Malpractice Lawyers, an independent, national publication that uses a rigorous, multi-point rating system including recent courtroom results and peer reviews.

-This year, he was designated as one of the top attorneys in the Hudson Valley area by Hudson Valley Magazine, and was selected for inclusion in Super Lawyers Magazine for 2013.
+This year, he was designated as one of the top attorneys in the Hudson Valley area by Hudson Valley Magazine and was selected for inclusion in Super Lawyers Magazine for 2019.
 Martindale-Hubbell has recognized Bob as preeminent in his field with its highest rating (AV).
 Bob's exceptional record, attained while often handling difficult, complex cases with multiple millions of dollars on the line, has earned him the gratitude of his clients and the respect of his adversaries.
 After many years of winning cases on behalf of the insurance companies and their insureds, Bob decided to open his own office, where he can devote his energies and expertise to representing the injured parties in civil litigation matters.

 Bob attended Albany Law School of Union University, where he distinguished himself by winning a national-level interscholastic moot court competition and coaching two other teams at the national level, as well as earning the Clements Memorial Award for achieving the highest standing in Insurance Law.
 After graduating in 1987, he had the honor of serving as Principal Law Secretary to Judge Robert C. Williams, Justice of the New York State Supreme Court (Third Judicial District) until 1990, when he entered into private practice in the Hudson Valley specializing in civil litigation, eventually becoming a partner in a mid-sized litigation firm.